i-Spy-Digital/cordova-plugin-media-capture/README.md

 ### iOS Quirks

 - The `limit` parameter is not supported, so only one recording can be created for each invocation.
+- iOS supports an additional __quality__ property, to allow capturing video at different qualities.
+A value of `1` means high quality, a value of `0.5` ( the default ) means medium quality and    value of `0` means low quality, suitable for MMS messages.
+ See [here](https://developer.apple.com/reference/uikit/uiimagepickercontrollerqualitytype?language=objc) for more details.
+ A value of `0` corresponds to UIImagePickerControllerQualityTypeLow.
+ A value of `0.5` corresponds to UIImagePickerControllerQualityTypeMedium (the default value of the [UIImagePickerController.videoQuality](https://developer.apple.com/reference/uikit/uiimagepickercontroller/1619154-videoquality?language=objc) property).
+ A value of `1` corresponds to UIImagePickerControllerQualityTypeHigh.

 ## CaptureImageOptions